Varsity Research 2026

 GIS & Mapping for Community Resilience (MassGIS Certificate Program): Learn to “Map to See” the people and places that matter—and build real, career-ready GIS skills along the way.
 In partnership with MassGIS, students will earn a Certificate in GIS while working on real projects for local clients, analyzing data on climate risks, infrastructure, water systems, and community vulnerability.
 You’ll use professional tools like ArcGIS Online to create maps, run spatial analyses, and tell data-driven stories that inform real decisions.
 This is more than a project—it’s a pathway into the growing geospatial workforce and a chance to use mapping to improve your community.

-Farmers Market & Community Stewardship (Late Afternoon Program): Busy during the day but still want to make a real impact?
-Join our late afternoon team to plan and lead CSCR’s weekly presence at the Cohasset Farmers Market.
-Students design outreach, engage the public, and promote environmental stewardship through initiatives like marine debris awareness and our “carry in, carry out” pledge.
+Farmers Market & Community Stewardship: Another late afternoon project, CSCR’s weekly presence at the Cohasset Farmers Market will be planned and hosted by students.
 You’ll build communication, leadership, and advocacy skills while connecting science to everyday community action.
 This is a flexible, high-impact way to be part of the CSCR mission—right where people gather each week.